CASA-Goes-Lab/PSU-MDESops/README.md

 Note that this generates new docs, overwriting existing docs.
 Additionally, the documentation will need to be rebuilt after this step.

+For now, the documentation must be manually added to the github.io web page.
+Simply copy all files from ``docs/build/html/`` to the root directory of the github.io repository and push.

 ## Contributing to DESops